On the Construction of Recursively Differentiable Quasigroups and an Example of a Recursive $[4,2,3]_{26}$-Code: Cyclic Mendelsohn Designs

 Therefore, a consecutive pair is precisely a $1$-apart pair.

-\begin{mydef} A \textit{cyclic Mendelsohn design} of type $(v, k, \lambda)$, or simply a $(v, k, \lambda)$-Mendelsohn design, is a pair $(X,B)$ where $X$ is a set of cardinality $v$ and $B$ is a collection of cyclically ordered subsets of $X$ with cardinality $k$ such that every ordered pair of distinct elements of $X$ appears consecutively in exactly $\lambda$ blocks. \end{mydef}
+\begin{definition} A \textit{cyclic Mendelsohn design} of type $(v, k, \lambda)$, or simply a $(v, k, \lambda)$-Mendelsohn design, is a pair $(X,B)$ where $X$ is a set of cardinality $v$ and $B$ is a collection of cyclically ordered subsets of $X$ with cardinality $k$ such that every ordered pair of distinct elements of $X$ appears consecutively in exactly $\lambda$ blocks. \end{definition}

 In a $(v, k, \lambda)$-Mendelsohn design $(X, B)$, the elements of $X$ are referred to as \textit{points}, while the elements of $B$ are referred to as \textit{blocks}.